I was injured in a slip and fall while on someone else’s property.

-In order to win a slip-and-fall accident or any type of premises liability claim, it must be shown that the property owner was aware of the safety hazard and failed to fix the situation.
+In order to win a slip and fall accident or any type of premises liability claim, it must be shown that the property owner was aware of the safety hazard and failed to fix the situation.
 This law applies to the state of Virginia.
 It must also be proven that the property owner’s negligence did lead to your injury.
-With the help of an attorney, an investigation will take place to include a review of the accident site, safety reports, video surveillance, and interviews with eyewitnesses.
+With the help of an slip and fall attorney, an investigation will take place to include a review of the accident site, safety reports, video surveillance, and interviews with eyewitnesses.

-Have you experienced a slip-and-fall or similar injury while on someone else’s property?
-We can tell if you have a valid case and help guide you through the process of filing a claim.
+Have you experienced a slip and fall or similar injury while on someone else’s property?
+As a slip and fall attorney Richmond VA we can tell if you have a valid case and help guide you through the process of filing a claim.
 Call us now to see what options are available.
 Our phone number is (800) 222-4189.